 - 51. Report the ten largest exposures on an aggregate basis, i.e. on-balance sheet plus off-balance sheet non-bank exposures, as at the reporting date and the proportion of total on-balance sheet exposures to the reporting institution's total assets after provisions. - 52.
-Each reported item should be the aggregate exposures to an individual counterparty or a group of related counterparties.
+Each reported item should be the aggregate exposures to an individual counterparty or a group of linked counterparties.
 In the latter case, the aggregate should be reported as one exposure under the name(s) of the principal counterpart(ies).
-"A group of related counterparties" refer to parties which are connected in such a way that the financial soundness of any of them may affect the financial soundness of the others.
-For details, refer to paragraph 5(i) of the Completion Instructions of the Return of Large Exposures (M(BS)1D). - 53.
-Ten largest exposures on an aggregate basis, i.e. on-balance sheet plus off-balance sheet non-bank exposures as at the reporting date to PRC nationals residing in Mainland China or entities beneficially-owned by Mainland interest as reported in item 3.1 of Part 3 and the proportion of total on-balance sheet exposures to the reporting institution's total assets after provisions should also be reported.
+For the definition of "group of linked counterparties", references should be made to the Completion Instructions of the Return of Large Exposures (MA(BS)28). - 53.
+Ten largest exposures on an aggregate basis, i.e. on-balance sheet plus offbalance sheet non-bank exposures as at the reporting date to PRC nationals residing in Mainland China or entities beneficially-owned by Mainland interest as reported in item 3.1 of Part 3 and the proportion of total onbalance sheet exposures to the reporting institution's total assets after provisions should also be reported.